ujr/wildmatch/README.md

 probably more useful to treat such constructs as ordinary pattern characters.
 File [iterative2.c](./iterative2.c) has an implementation.

+### Ignoring Case

+Ignoring case is sometimes useful, but not always, so this should be an option.
+It is implemented by case folding, that is, upper case is folded to lower case (or vice versa) before comparison.
+An implementation can be found in [iterative.c](./iterative.c).

+Two strategies: either, fold both pattern and string to, say, lower case; or, compare original pattern against both upper'ed and lower'ed string characters (one or the other must match).

 ## Comparison to Regular Expressions

 Wildcard pattern matching is different from and simpler